 - At this time hospital policy is limiting visitors to one person per day, preferably the same person each day, to limit flow through the hospital.

 - This person cannot have any cold symptoms or be unwell.
-Your support person can continue to stay with you during your time at the hospital.
 They will only be allowed to leave and return to the hospital once per day in order to limit traffic on and off the ward.
 If your support person happens to smoke please be aware they will have bring their own nicotine replacement if needed.

-Who can visit after my baby is born at home?
+Who can visit after my baby is born when we are home?

 - We highly recommend creating a “cocoon” and limiting visitors as much as possible to only key supports.
 However, we also recognize having a newborn baby at home can be extremely stressful and only you can decide what the right balance is for you.